D. J. Shockley

-Donald Eugene "D. J." Shockley (born March 23, 1983) is a sports anchor and former American football quarterback.
-He was drafted by the Atlanta Falcons in the seventh round of the 2006 NFL Draft where he served as a backup quarterback for four and a half years, but never played in a regular season or postseason game.
-He played college football at the University of Georgia.
-Since 2017, he has worked as a color commentator and studio analyst for college football broadcasts on the ESPN network.
+Donald Eugene "D. J." Shockley (born March 23, 1983) is an American sports anchor and former professional football player.
+He was selected by the Atlanta Falcons in the seventh round of the 2006 NFL draft and served as a backup quarterback for four and a half years, but never played in a regular season or postseason game.
+He played college football for the Georgia Bulldogs.

+After his playing career, Shockley worked as a color commentator and studio analyst for college football broadcasts on the ESPN network.
 He became a sports anchor for WAGA-TV (Fox 5 Atlanta) in 2021.

-Early years
+Early life

 D.J.
 Shockley played football, basketball and ran track at North Clayton High School.
 His father, Donald Shockley Sr, was his team's head coach.
 As a senior, he threw for 1,861 yards and 11 touchdowns, as well as rushing for 864 yards and eight more touchdowns.
 Shockley became the starting quarterback by his sophomore season at North Clayton High School.
 He threw 28 touchdowns and for more than 3,200 yards his final two seasons while rushing for nearly 1,600 yards.
 The native of College Park, Georgia was a highly recruited QB earning various national accolades: 2000 USA Today All-USA Second-team, Max Emfinger's Top 125 players (#1 Athletic quarterback), 2000 Parade Magazine All-America Team, SUPERPREP Elite 50 (SuperPrep's No. 1 ranked QB), The Atlanta Journal-Constitution Super Southern 100, Top 50 in Georgia, Marvelous Metro Eleven, Class AAAA All-State Quarterback, and 2000 Georgia Sports Writers Association Class AAAA All-State Quarterback.